balain/fingerprinter-py/README.md

 # Fingerprinter (Python)

-Take fingerprints (md5) of files in specified folder, recursively.
+Take fingerprints (md5) of files in specified folder, recursively or website(s).

 Optionally:
 - Compare with previous snapshots and report on any changes (i.e. added, changed, or deleted files).